SK-EID/smart-id-documentation/README.md

 * The identity of the authenticated person is in the 'subject' field of the included X.509 certificate.

 After successful authentication, the RP must invalidate the old user's browser or API session identifier and generate a new one.

-# 7. Known issues

-# This repo / TODO

-Should be automated:
-- header counts
-Should not be automated:
-- two lists in one chapter are numbered
-IDK if should be automated:
-- images
-- i might shoot myself before i get table creation to work in a fully automated way